-Due a change in the GP contract for 2015-2016, from April 2015 GP practices in England are required to provide all their patients with a “named GP” who will have the overall responsibility for the care and support that our surgery provides to them.
+From April 2015 GP practices in England were required by the NHS to provide all their patients with a “named GP” who will have the overall responsibility for the care and support that our surgery provides to them.

 The GPs at the Abbey Medical Centre have always worked in collaboration with each other to provide care to their patients.
 This new arrangement will not change this.
 However, we believe that having a named GP endorses the important personal link between GPs and patients, promoting continuity of care and reinforcing the value of our long-term relationship with patients.